afilipov93/AddOns/README.md

 6. DeadlyBossMod - Raid addon for boss mechanisms
 7. AtlasLoot - Shows items from dungeons/raids/reps
 8. Gatherer - Shows all profession-related lootables -> chests/herbs/etc.
+9. Quest helper - Shows how and where to do quests.

 # How to Install:
 1. Go to your %\World of Warcraft\Interface and clone the project.